 Take it a Step Further

-You can use Ubersuggest for keyword research to help find out what key terms your audience is using!
+You can use services like Ubersuggest for keyword research to help find out what key terms your audience is using!

 Alt text is the text that is displayed when an image is not visible to the user.